-- Address clinical data elements (e.g., diabetic patient needs an eye exam or multiple comorbid conditions) provided by Molina and reviewed with the Member. - Be compliant with CMS correct cording initiative. - Use the correct ICD-10 code by coding the condition to the highest level of specificity. - Only use diagnosis codes confirmed during a Provider visit with a Member.
+- Address clinical data elements (e.g., diabetic patient needs an eye exam or multiple comorbid conditions) provided by Molina and reviewed with the Member. - Be compliant with the CMS National Correct Cording Initiative (NCCI). - Use the correct ICD-10 code by documenting the condition to the highest level of specificity. - Only use diagnosis codes confirmed during a Provider visit with a Member.
 The visit may be face-to-face, or telehealth, depending on State or CMS requirements. - Contain a treatment plan and progress notes. - Contain the Member's name and date of service. - Have the Provider's signature and credentials.